 YASMIN SMITH

 Yasmin Smith (b.
-1984, Sydney/Darug Country, l.
-Sydney/Darug Country) with ceramic and glaze technologies, producing large-scale sculptural installations that investigate particular sites via extensive field research, community collaboration and studio development.
+1984, l.
+Sydney/Darug Country) works with ceramic and glaze technologies producing large-scale sculptural installations that investigate particular sites via extensive field research, community collaboration and studio development.
 Her practice brings scientific and artistic concerns together to allow ecological forms of intelligence to be expressed through aesthetic outcomes in ceramic glazes.

 Key exhibitions

-• Yasmin Smith solo exhibition, Museum of Contemporary Art Australia, 2025 (forthcoming)
+• Yasmin Smith: Elemental Life, curated by Jane Devery and Manya Sellers, Museum of Contemporary Art Australia, 2025 – 2025

 • Yasmin Smith: Sediment, curated by Kelly McDonald, Mosman Art Gallery, Sydney, 2023